bkushigian/holdem/README.markdown

 # README

+## Requirements
+Beano is written in Python 3.6 though any Python 3.4+ should work (we hope!)

 ## Connecting to a Game
 Beano needs to be running on a server (either local or remote) to play.